Skip to content

 Gartner

-Indeed, unlike its analytical cousins, prescriptive analytics doesn’t stop at telling you that your warehouse efficiency might drop 20% next month.
+Indeed, unlike its business analytical cousins, prescriptive analytics doesn’t stop at telling you that your warehouse efficiency might drop 20% next month.
 No, it can go much further.
 For instance, continuing with the warehouse example, it can outline precisely which picking strategies to modify, how to reorganize your storage layout, and calculates the expected ROI for each suggested change.
 To sum it up, prescriptive analytics operates as a problem-solver that comes with its own action plan.
-Further, it can either provide a recommended action plan or through automation, actually implement the recommended solution.
+Further, it can either provide a recommended action plan or through automation it can actually implement the recommended solution.
 See below for a graphical depiction on how prescription analytics work.

-Prescriptive Data Analytics Model
+Prescriptive Data Analytics Process: A Model of How It Works

 predictive analytics model